 Citi Benefits Handbook

-- Reference to the specific Plan provisions on which the benefit determination is based;
+- Specific reference to the Plan documentation on which the denial is based;